-Join Aaron Quigley for an in-depth discussion in this video Testing your projects, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Testing your projects, part of Learning Captivate 8.

 When you've finished laying out everything for your responsive project, or you've got all of your slides created for your basic project, it's really important to test every single feature of your project before you publish it.
 And I'd like to talk a little bit about how testing is different between our basic projects and our responsive projects.
 So far throughout this course, we've been working inside of a responsive project.
 And every single time we've gone to preview our project, we've opened it up in a web browser.
 Here, I also have a basic project open.
 In the basic project, if I choose Preview, I have a lot of additional options that we haven't seen so far.